Using snapping in Vexlio

 Geometric snap points shown on several objects.

 These snap points occur at various points along the geometry of the object.
-For example, on a rectangle, there is a snap point at each corner, and at the midpoint of each edge.
+For example, on a rectangle, there is a snap point at the center, each corner, and the midpoint of each edge.
 On an ellipse, there is a snap point every 45° along the edge (this is true for non-circular ellipses as well, i.e. ovals).

 Interacting with the snap points